-The structure of your degree programme allows you to exercise choice in each year of study.
-You can exercise this choice in a number of ways.
+The structure of your degree programme allows you to exercise offers a significant level of choice in each year of study.
+This You can be exercised this choice in a number of ways.

-- You can use these modules to deepen your knowledge of your main subject; - You can combine additional modules from your main subject with modules from other disciplines or choose from a selection of interdisciplinary modules;. - You can choose modules that build into a minor pathway, the title of which will be mentioned in your degree transcript.
+- You can use these modules to deepen your knowledge of your main subject; - You can combine additional modules from your main subject with modules from other disciplines, or choose from a selection of interdisciplinary modules;. - You can choose modules that build into a minor pathway, the title of which will be mentioned in your degree transcript.
 Details of the minors available and the modules that are included can be found at www.southampton.ac.uk/cip.
 These options can be discussed with your personal academic tutor.